 This trend would continue as the eighties progressed.
 Critters (1986), owing some of its success to Gremlins (1984), featured a passing reference to cattle mutilation early in the film when the Crites, a species of furry, foul-mouthed aliens, are first discovered feasting on a cow.
 This scene is the only time we see the subject mentioned, as unlike Nightwing and The Return, Critters isn’t about dead cows.
 The film bounces through tabloid tropes as it aims to riff on the popularity of UFOs and sci-fi films.

 None of these films offered much in the way of an explanation for the phenomena.
 They were content to cash-in on the mystery of cattle deaths.
-The first feature to deal with the subject in a serious way was one which dove head-first into the various conspiracy theories surrounding the deaths.
+The first feature to deal with the subject in a serious way was one that dove head-first into the various conspiracy theories surrounding the events.

 THE GREAT SATAN AT LARGE

 Endangered Species (1982) wasn’t well-received upon its release in the fall of 1982.
 New York Times critic Vincent Canby described the film’s plot as “fearlessly torn from the headlines of your favorite supermarket tabloid,”13 and Eric Fielding of The Daily Herald out of Provo, Utah, went a step farther by comparing it to The National Enquirer and labeling the movie “dishonest and far-fetched.”14 Probably because of the bad reviews, Endangered Species didn’t fare well at the box-office and disappeared to the dead zone of late-night cable.
 What kind of film could draw that much negative press?